 Ecosystem and Adoption

-An ISA is only as good as its software ecosystem.
-RISC-V has reached critical mass in just over a decade.
-Support is now mainline in both GCC and LLVM/Clang.
-Linux support is robust, with active ports for all major distributions.
+An ISA can only be as good as its software ecosystem, and RISC-V is seemingly reaching critical mass.
+Support is now mainline in both GCC and LLVM.
+Linux support is quite solid, with active ports for all major distributions.
 Support also exists for FreeBSD and real-time operating systems like FreeRTOS or Zephyr.

-In the embedded and IoT space, RISC-V is already dominant.
-Companies like Espressif have shipped hundreds of millions of RISC-V microcontrollers.
-Western Digital is transitioning its entire storage controller business to RISC-V. NVIDIA uses RISC-V cores as internal management processors within its GPUs.
+In the embedded and IoT space, RISC-V is growing dominant.
+As examples, Espressif have shipped hundreds of millions of RISC-V microcontrollers; Western Digital is transitioning its entire storage controller business to RISC-V; NVIDIA uses RISC-V cores as internal management processors within its GPUs.

-High-performance computing is the next frontier.
+The next frontier is high-performance computing.
 The European Processor Initiative is using RISC-V for exascale supercomputer accelerators.
-While x86 still dominates the desktop, the rise of affordable Linux-capable boards like the VisionFive 2 means the gap is closing.
+While x86 still dominates the desktop, the rise of affordable Linux-capable boards like the VisionFive 2 means the gap is liable to close.

 Security and Transparency

-The security community generally agrees that "security through obscurity" is a failure.
-The open nature of RISC-V allows for public scrutiny of the ISA and its implementations.
+Security through obscurity fails.
+The open nature of RISC-V is thus not a risk, but allows for public scrutiny of the ISA and its implementations.
 Researchers can formally verify designs and look for architectural vulnerabilities without reverse-engineering a proprietary black box.
-This follows Kerckhoffs's principle: a system should be secure even if everything about it is public.
+This follows Kerckhoffs's principle:5 a system should be secure even if everything about it is public.